aelobdog/wrang/readme.md

-#1 Wrang, the writing language
+# Wrang, the writing language

-#3 Background
+### Background

-Not long before starting this project I was working on SITEFL, a simple markup language intended for conversion of text to html documents.
+Not long before starting this project I was working on [SITEFL](https://aelobdog.github.io/sitefl), a simple markup language intended for conversion of text to html documents.
 I use this project extensively for my own webpages.
 I started out in Go, and while that worked for me, it was sloppily written and was in need of a successor.
 I wrote one called LFET, but to my dismay, I found out recently that I'd deleted that directory with its source code accidently.
 All that remains